futurix/imager/Imager/doc/developer/readme.txt

 Provided plug-in sources:

-plugin_capture
+bitmapinfo
+ - bitmap information plug-in
+ - shows how to implement FxImgInfo plug-in
+ - created by Aqab Bin Talal (http://elektron.its.tudelft.nl/~bintalal/)

+capture
  - screen capture plug-in
- - shows how to implement FxImgImport plug-in
+ - shows how to implement FxImgImport plug-in and PR_CAPTURE role
- - includes Apprehend components (no need to install them)
+ - uses Apprehend components (to compile install provided version)

-plugin_email
+effects
+ - filter plug-in
+ - shows how to implement FxImgFilter plug-in

+email
  - tool plug-in
- - shows how to implement FxImgTool plug-in
+ - shows how to implement FxImgTool plug-in and PR_EMAIL role
  - very simple

-plugin_freeimage
+freeimage
  - FreeImage library plug-in
  - shows how to implement FxImgOpen and FxImgMulti plug-ins
- - uses FreeImage header (modified version included)
+ - uses modified version of FreeImage header (included)
- - compiled version will require renamed FreeImage DLL (take from FuturixImager download page)
+ - compiled version will require renamed FreeImage DLL (install FuturixImager Extras to get it)

-plugin_fx
+gif
- - filter plug-in
+ - GIF exporter plug-in
- - shows how to implement FxImgFilter plug-in
+ - shows how to implement FxImgExport plug-in

-plugin_gex
+ - uses custom version of TGifImage library (included, do not install it into Delphi IDE!)

+graphicex
  - GraphicEx library plug-in
  - shows how to implement FxImgOpen plug-in
- - modified GraphicEx library included
+ - uses slightly modified GraphicEx library (included)

-plugin_gif
- - GIF exporter plug-in
- - shows how to implement FxImgExport plug-in
- - uses custom version of TGifImage library (located in plug-in folder, do not install it into Delphi IDE!)

-plugin_hex
+hex
  - HEX viewer plug-in
- - shows how to implement FxImgTool plug-in
+ - shows how to implement FxImgTool plug-in and PR_HEX role
  - uses TMPHexEditor (to compile install provided version)

-plugin_wallpaper
+mng
+ - MNG playback plug-in
+ - shows how to implement FxImgAnim plug-in
+ - requires libMNG 1.0.6 (newer versions do not work, download from FuturixImager homepage)
+ - created by Gerard Juyn (http://www.libmng.com/)

+playgif
+ - animated GIF playback plug-in
+ - shows how to implement FxImgAnim plug-in
+ - uses GDI+ (Delphi headers included)
+ - requires gdiplus.dll on Windows2000

+wallpaper
  - wallpaper tools plug-in
  - shows how to implement multiple plug-ins (FxImgTool plug-ins in this case) in one DLL
  - uses TTileImage (to compile install provided version)

-plugin_wap
+wireless
- - WBMP support plug-in
+ - WBMP save support plug-in
- - shows how to implement FxImgOpen and FxImgSave plug-ins
+ - shows how to implement simple FxImgSave plug-in

 -------------------------------------------------------------------------------